DIVISIONS, LEVELS, & CATEGORIES

 This category is for a dance team, soloist, or duo/trio that is considered an intermediate/middle level dancer/tumbler.
 Please understand that it is not mandatory that you enter the Competitive level, it is simply available to your studio.
 No monetary awards/ gift certificates will be given to routines in this level.
 This level is for dancers who have mastered basic techniques and performance quality.
 These dancers would be considered advanced performers working on improving more difficult skills, techniques, combinations, etc.

 This category is for a dance team, soloist, or duo/ trio that is considered an elite dancer/tumbler.
 This is the highest level you can compete at and may receive Lux Bux to use on future registration.
+Lux Bux certificates must be mailed to LUXXE Arts, Inc in order to be redeemed.
 Dancers in this level should be completely confident in their technique, performance quality, artistry, and athleticism.
 Skills performed will be judged on the dancer's ability to perform effortlessly and with precision.

 Every studio has the ability to place their dancers where they believe they belong, however LUXXE Arts Challenge reserves the right to automatically bump entries to a higher level based on score.
 Directors, please refer to your scoring outline found in online registration.
 This will be automatic, without notification to the studio director.All studio assigned levels are taken as a suggestion.
 LUXXE Arts will actively bump levels throughout the weekend, therefore levels will not be listed in any event programs.